Vegan Broccoli Salad – High in Protein, Low in Carbs, Ready in 12 mins

 I mean we all want to make our gym efforts count, don’t we?!

-My after workout “snack” often consists of this broccoli salad with brown rice.
+My after workout “snack” often consists of this broccoli salad with brown rice (or one of these yummy vegetarian post workout recipes!).
 It’s a really tasty way of restoring energy levels.

 You can also prep the salad as a side to your regular lunch or dinner to make sure you get in enough veg for the day (aim for at least 5 servings of veg/fruit a day).